Chris Christie raises $1.65 million during second fundraising quarter | KRDO

 Trump’s announced total, however, includes money that will go to his Save America leadership PAC, which cannot be spent directly on his presidential campaign.

-Former South Carolina Gov. Nikki Haley’s campaign said it raised $7.3 million combined among three campaign committees supporting her bid, and South Carolina Sen. Tim Scott announced he had raised $6.1 million since entering the race in May.
+Former South Carolina Gov. Nikki Haley’s campaign said it raised $7.3 million combined among three campaign committees supporting her bid.
+Saturday’s filing shows her principal campaign committee received a total of $5.3 million, including $1 million transferred from her joint fundraising committee.
+Haley had about $6.8 million in available cash as of June 30.
+South Carolina Sen. Tim Scott announced he had raised $6.1 million since entering the race in May.

+Meanwhile, former Arkansas Gov. Asa Hutchinson’s campaign said it raised roughly in $743,000 in the second quarter through his aligned committees.
+His filings Saturday show his campaign entered July with about $380,000 in stockpiled cash – signaling the uphill battle he faces in breaking through the crowded GOP field.

 The-CNN-Wire